DavidJCobb/pokecustomemerald/ROADMAP.md

 ## Needed polishing

-* The pick-species menu takes *way* too long to sort the species list when no filters are applied, causing a very visible lag-spike.
-We need to implement an "async sort" function, so we can divide the sorting work over multiple frames when there are many, many species to sort.
-  * We should show a loading indicator in place of the listing while a sort is ongoing.
-  * The menu should remain operable while a sort is ongoing, but the user shouldn't be able to move the cursor into the listing pane until the sort is complete.
-    * The "Choose Pokemon >>" link should be shown in grey while a sort is ongoing.
 * If you change whichever of the three starter species the rival ends up using, then their parties should be altered to use that species, dynamically computing the appropriate stats, evolutions, etc., based on level.

 ## Characters